72 hours, more than 30 deaths later, oxygen supply to Gorakhpur hospital is still to be restored

 Why liquid oxygen supply failed

 Managers of Pushpa Sales, the company that was contracted to supply oxygen to the medical college and hospital, had written to the principal Rajiv Mishra on August 1, asking for unpaid dues amounting to Rs 65 lakh.
-The oxygen supply operators at the hospital wrote to Mishra, the chief medical superintendent and the nodal officer of the National Health Mission on August 3 and August 10, alerting them to the fact that the company might cut oxygen supply to the hospital if dues were not paid.
+The oxygen supply operators at the hospital wrote to Mishra, the chief medical superintendent and the nodal officer of the National Health Mission, on August 3 and August 10, alerting them to the fact that the company might cut oxygen supply to the hospital if dues were not paid.

 Deflecting blame for the failure, on Saturday, Ashutosh Tandon, the state minister of medical education, said Uttar Pradesh government had released the funds on August 5, reported The Indian Express.
 Tandon claimed Mishra confirmed the funds had been deposited in his account by August 7.
 Scroll.in could not speak to Mishra to confirm the minister’s claims.